HackYourFuture/React/react1/week2/lesson-plan.md

 # Lesson Plan - Building components

 - Stateful logic - Having logic around state
-- create-react-app
-  - Show students how to install create-react-app.
-[Getting Started](https://create-react-app.dev/docs/getting-started).
-  - Explain the general structure
-  - How to run `npm run start`
-  - Talk briefly about how the dist folder is generated
-- Component tree
-  - Transform a todolist sketch into components on white board.
-  - _Exercise:_ transform another ui into components in pairs.
 - Stateful logic
   - Using destructuring in React
   - State vs. Props